 This table reports coefficients estimated from Fama-MacBeth regressions on six post-event dummies, which take the value of one during 36 months after the event and zero otherwise.
 We estimate the regressions using all stocks in the Compustat Global database over the period from Jan.
 1996 to Dec.
 2020 with available predicted log return based on the five-characteristic model (C5) (columns 1-3) or the fourteen-characteristic model (C14) (columns 4-6).
 The dependent variable in columns (1) and (4) is the realized monthly return.
 In the other columns, the dependent variable is the realized monthly return less the benchmark return.
 In columns (2) and (5), the benchmark is the realized return to the size-and-book-to-market matched firm.
-In columns (3) and (6), the benchmark is the predicted return obtained from the regression of month t returns on month t-1 characteristics specified in Table 1: the five-characteristic model (C5) or the fourteen-characteristic model (C14).
-The predicted return for the stocks in each country is obtained from the regression of month t returns on month t-1 characteristics specified in Table 1 using all available stocks in this country.
-The predicted return for month t is the average regression intercept over the prior twelve months plus the sum of products of average slope coefficients over the prior twelve months and month t-1 characteristics.
+In columns (3) and (6), the benchmark is the predicted return obtained from the regression of month t returns on month t-1 characteristics specified in Table 1: the five-characteristic model (C5) or the fourteencharacteristic model (C14).
+The predicted return for the stocks in each country is obtained from the regression intercept over the prior twelve months plus the sum of products of average slope coefficients over the prior twelve months and month t-1 characteristics.
 AAC indicates the average absolute coefficient on the six post-event dummies.
-The last row reports the p-value of the joint test that the coefficients on all the six post-event dummies (or all the six coefficient on the six post-event dummies (or all the six coefficient on the six post-event dummies (or all the six coefficient are jointly zero.
+The last row reports the p-value of the joint test that the coefficients on all the six post-event dummies (or all the six coefficient differentials across models), and regress them on six corresponding event dummies in an OLS regression (without a constant).
+We then conduct the F-test that all of the six coefficients are jointly zero.
 See Appendix I for definitions of the characteristics.
 The Fama-MacBeth standard errors for all columns are based on the time-series variability of the estimates, incorporating a Newey-West correction with four lags.
 T-statistics are reported in parentheses.
-Superscripts , and correspond to statisti
+Superscripts , and correspond to statistical significance at the one, five and ten percent levels, respectively.

-Table 5 Coefficients on firm characteristics, country-by-country regression results
+Table 5Coefficients on firm characteristics, country-by-country regression results